johnbillion/giochiamo/docs/queens-garden/model.md

 # Azul: Queen's Garden — Engine Model

 > **Role:** the structured model *derived* from `rules.md`, and the thing we codify
 > the engine from.
-Organized by the same five questions we used for Tic Tac Toe,
+Organized by the same five questions from `MODELLING.md`,
 > scaled up.
 Resolvers stay stubbed until Pass 3.

 **Target player count (first build):** _(TBD — pick one to cut branching; 2P suggested)_